American-Samoa - The 'other' Samoa

 Green area in the capital

-From starting the road trip with my scooter, I was about 7-8 hours before I had to be back in the airport.
-So I used the time and started driving all the way to the very far east of the island.
-Traffic tho is not such a big problem.
-From the airport Area to the capital Pago Pago is the busiest piece of road.
+Starting the road trip with my scooter, I had about 7-8 hours before I had to be back at the airport.
+So I used the time to drive all the way to the very far east of the island.
+Traffic isn't such a big problem.
+From the airport area to the capital, Pago Pago, is the busiest stretch of road.

 Is about 30 minutes ride from the airport